Hong Kong's Journey from Corruption to Clean Government

 - Cultural factors (British administrative legacy)

-- Small size may be confounding variable
+- Small size may be confounding variable1113

 Academic Consensus: